 A successor in property ownership in the case where the UST System was removed prior to the property transfer and was not replaced.

-For purposes of Claims filed by a Person other than the Owner of a UST System, such Person shall obtain and submit to the Department written authorization from the Owner, from a court of competent jurisdiction, or from the Board, allowing such Person to file Claims with the Board.
+For purposes of Claims filed by a Person other than the Owner of a UST System, such Person shall obtain and submit to the Department authorization from the Owner, from a court of competent jurisdiction, or from the Board, allowing such Person to file Claims with the Board.

 2.09: Application for Eligibility